InzynierDomu/wio_time_tracker/README.md

 <p>If any of my projects have helped you in your work, studies, or simply made your day better, please consider supporting my work. <strong><a href="https://tipo.live/p/inzynierdomu">LINK</a></strong></p>
 </div>

+### plan for new feature
+- google calendar support
+- pomodoro sessions
+- other log formats
+- easier form of synchronization
+- graphic / personalization options
+- other hardware platforms

 ## Manual
 TBD